Isa-e Church

 The Isa-e Church is a denomination Reformed Presbyterian in Bangladesh and India.
 It was founded in 1999 by Abdul Mabud Chowdhury, an ex-Muslim convert to Christianity.

 History

 In 1985, Abdul Mabud Chowdhury, an ex-Muslim, converted to Christianity.
 After living abroad and becoming a pastor, Abdul returned to Bangladesh in 1997.

 However, meeting with a group of former ex-Muslims, he acknowledged that the country's Christian denominations were culturally disconnected from the country's majority population.
-Chowdhury then begin working on establishing a church that adopts Bengali culture as tool of evangelization in the country.
+Chowdhury then begin working on establishing a church that adopts Bengali Muslim culture as tool of evangelization in the country.

 On September 2, 1999, she was formed in Jamat Isa-e Bangladesh.
 Later, a denomination adopted the name "Isa-e Church Bangladesh".

 The denomination soon spread across the country.
 As of 2015, it had 6,000 members in 127 local churches.

 The Isa-e Theological Institute was founded by the denomination, which serves to prepare new pastors and leaders.